tesseract-ocr/tessdoc/Compiling.md

 **!!!
 IMPORTANT !!!** To use tesseract in your application (to include tess or to link it into your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.

+#### Build training tools

+Today it is possible to build a full set of tess training tools on Windows with Visual Studio.
+The latest versions (Win10, MSVC2015/MSVC2017) are preferable.

+To do this:

+1. [Download](https://cppan.org/client/cppan-master-Windows-client.zip) the latest CPPAN (C++ Archive Network `https://cppan.org/`) client from `https://cppan.org/client/`.
+2. Run `cppan --build pvt.cppan.demo.google.tesseract-master`.

 #### Develop tesseract

 **For development purposes** of tesseract itself do the next steps: